An important update regarding ELP’s Core Fellowship programs:

 "I don't think I've smiled and laughed this much on a zoom call since we've been sheltering in place.
 So excited to meet such an awesome group to build with!" -2020 Fellow

 "I was pleasantly surprised at how well the virtual format worked for something that is meant to be an intimate, vulnerable program where we open up about ourselves and our differences and weaknesses.
 It was obvious how hard the facilitators and senior fellows worked to make this experience everything it could be, and their hard work paid off immensely.
 I feel more connected now than I have ever since this quarantine began, and I can't begin to say how excited I am to continue to work with this amazing group of people." ~2020 Fellow

-The virtual sessions will begin in early December 2020 and run through Spring 2021.
+The 13 virtual sessions will begin in December 2021 and run through Spring 2022.
 To accommodate multiple time zones in the United States, all meetings will be held between the hours of 12-5pm EST/9-2pm PST.
 The Fellowship will involve virtual participation using a Zoom platform and breakout rooms, as well as pre and interim retreat assignments and interspersed with recurring virtual opportunities.

 The National Fellowship participation fee is $2,200.
 This includes:

 - 13 sessions of virtual training and community building

 - Curriculum including topics of Diversity/Equity/Inclusion, Strength Based Leadership, Happiness, Network Weaving, and Building/Maintaining Learning Organizations and High Functioning Teams

 - All related materials and supplies;